awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-instances-java.rst

         On-Demand price), anticipating that your one-time Spot request would most likely be fulfilled and run for enough consecutive compute time to complete the job.

-    *   Or, you could bid at the lower end of the price range, and plan to combine many instances launched over time through a persistent request.
-The instances would run long enough--in aggregate--to complete the job at an even lower total cost.
+    *   Or, you could specify the amount you are willing to pay for Spot Instances as a % of the On-Demand Instance price , and plan to combine many instances launched over time through a persistent request.
+If the specified price is exceeded, then the Spot Instance will terminate.
 (We will explain how to automate this task later in this tutorial.)

 *   :emphasis:`Pay No More than the Value of the Result` You have a data processing job to run.
 You understand the value of the job's results well enough to know how much they are worth in terms